 The Square.Gent has an additional review of The World of Kina museums at this link.

-I have found all of Gent’s museums to be child-friendly.
-I recommend that when you visit, you ask for any brochures, maps, or materials required for special children’s tours and activities if they aren’t given to you automatically.
+All of Ghent’s museums and arts venues are fairly child-friendly.
+When you visit, ask for any brochures, maps, or materials required for special children’s tours and activities if they aren’t given to you automatically.
 Sometimes these materials are only available in Dutch.
-Since my son and I primarily speak English, we have experienced museum employees who assumed we wouldn’t want them, but we are trying to learn Dutch, so bring it on!
+Museum employees will often assume you won’t want them if you’re not a native speaker.
+But it’s also a great way to learn Dutch, so bring it on!

 The Huis Van Alijn is a cultural heritage museum that chronicles everyday life in the 20th century.
 They offer a variety of tours and activities for children, like treasure hunts, each targeted to different age groups.

 STAM is the Gent city museum which tells the history of Gent.
 STAM has activities available for kids including an activity guide featuring “Cuberdanny,” audio tours, and guided tours.
-The permanent exhibit has an interactive room with a giant picture of Gent on the glass floor which is fun for kids to explore.
-Older children may also be intrigued by the exhibit that dramatically tells the mystery surrounding “The Bold Theft” in 1934 of two panels of the Ghent Altarpiece/Adoration of the Mystic Lamb, one of which (“The Just Judges”) remains missing to this day.
+The exhibit that dramatically tells the mystery surrounding “The Bold Theft” captivates older children.
+In 1934, two panels of the Ghent Altarpiece/Adoration of the Mystic Lamb were stolen.
+One of panels (“The Just Judges”) remains missing to this day.
 They also have an awesome Lego play area!

 The MSK – Museum Voor Schone Kunsten (Museum of Fine Arts) – has a number of workshops, studios, and activities for kids, some of which require reservations and some of which can be done on the spot.
 They are listed on their website here.